-1. Check the appropriate box: Preliminary Information Definitive Information 2.
-Name of registrant as specified in its cha HOLDINGS CORP. (the "Company" or "CLIHC") 3.
+1. Check the appropriate box:

+Preliminary Information Statement✓Definitive Information Statement

+2. Name of registrant as specified in its charter: CHELSEA LOGISTICS AND INFRASTRUCTURE HOLDINGS CORP. (the "Company" or "CLIHC") 3.
 Country of Incorporation: REPUBLIC OF THE PHILIPPINES 4.
 SEC Identification Number: CS201619734 5.
 BIR Tax Identification Code: 009-393-167-000 6.
 Address of principal office: Stella Hizon Reyes Road, Bo.
 Pampanga Davao City 8000 7.
-Registrant's telephone number: (082)224-5373 8.
-Date, time and place of the meeting of security holders: Time - 10:30 Place - Phoen i 26, 2020 A.M. ix Premium Hall, PPPI Bldg.
-O St., Bo.
-Pampanga, Davao City 9.
-Approximate date on which the Informa stockholders: tion Statement is first to be sent or given to March 5, 2020 10.
-Securities registered pursuant to Section SRC: ns 8 and 12 of the Code or Sections 4 and 8 of the Number of Shares 1,821,977,615 11.
-Are any or all of Company's securities lis ited on a Stock Exchange? v Yes No ı£ . as disclose the name of such Steel Evehan as and the class of securities listed therein:
+Registrant's telephone number: (082)224-5373

+8. Date, time and place of the meeting of security holders: